 8. Holidays are all about tradition

-Christmas and Hanukkah are rooted in tradition.
+Our world has woven Christmas and Hanukkah music into holiday season.
+Once Thanksgiving is over, Christmas music dominates the radio, the malls, and on our favorite television shows.
 These holidays bring families and communities together, and many people choose to celebrate the same way, year after year.
-If we treat our choir as a family and our home audience as choir’s extended family, we will then embrace tradition with familiar and repeated repertoire.
+If we treat our choir as a family and our audience as our choir’s extended family, we can embrace them with tradition with familiarity.
 This is why the Hallelujah Chorus is beloved in so many communities.
-While I can really appreciate the sentiment behind the annual repetition of this piece in many high school choral programs, I believe there are much better choices in terms of bringing holiday spirit, amount of rehearsal time needed, and overall audience appreciation.
-The music we hear on the radio, in the malls, and on our favorite television shows are weaved into our culture.
+While I can really appreciate the sentiment behind choosing this great work, I believe there are many better choices for high school choral traditions.

 Can you choose to repeat some fan favorites year after year and also teach varied high-quality holiday music every year?
 Sure you can!